thirdgen88/ignition-docker/docs/README.md

 Getting a volume created is as simple as using a `-v` flag when starting your container:

-    $ docker run -p 8088:8088 -v my-ignition-data:/var/lib/ignition \
+    $ docker run -p 8088:8088 -v my-ignition-data:/var/lib/ignition/data \
         -e GATEWAY_ADMIN_PASSWORD=password \
         -d kcollins/ignition:tag

-This will start a new container and create (or attach, if it already exists) a data volume called `my-ignition-data` against `/var/lib/ignition` within the container, which is where Ignition stores all of the runtime data for the Gateway.
+This will start a new container and create (or attach, if it already exists) a data volume called `my-ignition-data` against `/var/lib/ignition/data` within the container, which is where Ignition stores all of the runtime data for the Gateway.
 Removing the container now doesn't affect the persisted Gateway data and allows you to create and start another container (perhaps in a stack with other components like a database) and pick up where you left off.

+_NOTE_: If you need to integrate third-party modules, see below.
+If you need to integrate custom python files directly into `/var/lib/ignition/user-lib/pylib`, you can bind-mount a directory under there.

+## How to integrate third party modules

+_New with latest 7.9.11 and 8.0.2 images as of 2019-06-15!_

+To add external or third-party modules to your gateway, place your modules in a folder on the Docker host, and bind-mount the folder into `/modules` within the container.
+Modules will be linked from here into the active location at `/var/lib/ignition/user-lib/modules`.
+Additionally, module certificates and licenses will be automatically accepted within the Gateway so that they start up automatically with no additional user intervention required.

+    $ ls /path/to/my/modules

+    MQTT-Transmission-signed.modl

+    $ docker run -p 8088:8088 -v my-ignition-data:/var/lib/ignition/data \
+        -v /path/to/my/modules:/modules \
+        -e GATEWAY_ADMIN_PASSWORD=password \
+        -d kcollins/ignition:8.0.2

+Note that if you wish to remove a third-party module from your gateway, you will need to remove it from `/path/to/my/modules` after removing it through the Gateway Webpage.
+If you do not remove the module from the bind-mount path, it will be relinked the next time the gateway restarts.

+If you wish to overwrite a built-in module with one from the bind-mount path, declare an environment variable `GATEWAY_MODULE_RELINK=true`.
+This will cause the built-in module to be removed and the new one linked in its place prior to gateway startup.

 # License